 Types of HVAC Systems & How Much They Cost

 With the summer heat ramping up, you may be looking to replace your existing AC unit or install a new HVAC unit due to various problems with efficiency or energy costs.
 When preparing to make a decision, it is important to take the different types of HVAC systems available to you and what is best for your property and budget.
+There are three main types of HVAC systems – Split Systems, Package Systems, and Mini Split or Ductless Units.

 Split systems house the heating and cooling equipment separately.
 This typically means that the cooling system is housed outside while the heating system is housed inside.
 In a split system set-up, the cooling system is the large apparatus outside of your property that houses the refrigerant, compressors, coils, and fans.
 The heating system is usually located near a gas source as it uses that to heat the house.
 In some instances, a humidifier or purifier may be included in the system to further improve your indoor air quality.
 Split systems are the most common type of residential HVAC systems you will find installed at residential properties.
 The benefit of having a split HVAC unit is that they generally work anywhere, regardless of regional or environmental needs.